-The brothers who started ABT did not set out to establish a new organization.
+The men who started ABT did not set out to establish a new organization.
 But God surprised them.

 The burning question in the minds of each of these young men became: How can a people turn to Jesus and truly follow Him without access to God’s Word?

 These and other Anabaptist young people began training as Bible translators.
-However, it became apparent that the Anabaptist people lacked a suitable avenue by which to get involved in Bible translation.
+However, it became apparent that the conservative Anabaptist people lacked a suitable avenue by which to get involved in Bible translation and church planting.

 The brothers who met to pray about this felt that perhaps Christian Aid Ministries, with humanitarian aid programs all over the world, could start a new program to provide the necessary avenue.
 Christian Aid Ministries blessed the idea of a Bible translation ministry, but advised that a separate organization be founded.
 Thus, All-Nations Bible Translation was legally established as a nonprofit ministry in 2010.

 In the years since, ABT has been growing into its role as a servant to the Church and facilitator of Bible translation and church planting.